solbu/hldig/TESTING.md

 _Note: htsearch.sh is a wrapper script that calls htsearch._

-Change back to the top level of your htdig source directory.
+Change back to the top level of your hldig source directory.
 Start the lighttpd server

     scripts/run-lighttpd

-In your browser, navigate to `http://localhost:3002` and you should see the htdig local test site.
+In your browser, navigate to `http://localhost:3002` and you should see the hldig local test site.

 Later, to kill the server, just use ctrl-c.

 Now switch to another terminal window.

-## htdig
+## hldig

 Change to the `testing` directory and you should see the following directory structure:
 ```